Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: The analytical chemical Jacobian for QSS-reduced chemistries

 \subsection{Construction of analytical chemical Jacobian}

-Finite differences (FD) evaluations of the chemical Jacobian can be a very important contribution to the total computational time in CFD simulations, especially if updates are frequently needed during the solve (as is often the case when relying on the BDF methods implemented in CVODE~\cite{hindmarsh2005sundials} for example).
-One FD evaluation of the chemical Jacobian is typically much more expensive than an analytical evaluation, because of the multiple reaction rate evaluations.
+Finite differences evaluations of the chemical Jacobian can be a very important contribution to the total computational time in CFD simulations, especially if updates are frequently needed during the solve (as is often the case when relying on the BDF methods implemented in CVODE~\cite{hindmarsh2005sundials} for example).
+One FD evaluation of the chemical Jacobian is typically more expensive than an analytical evaluation, because of the multiple reaction rate evaluations.
 Additionally, analytical evaluations can leverage the sparsity exhibited by most chemical Jacobians.

-Although the computation of an AJ can be an involved process, due to the complexity of certain reaction types, several numerical methods have been successfully developed in the past~\cite{safta2011tchem,niemeyer2017pyjac}.
-Without QSSA, the AJ can be computed by accumulating the contributions of each reaction to entries in the AJ, one after the other (see, e.g., Eq.12 in \cite{perini2012analytical}).
+Although the computation of an AJ can be an involved process, due to the complexity of certain reaction types, several numerical methods have been successfully developed in the past~\cite{safta2011tchem,niemeyer2017pyjac}. \revtwo{Here, it is chosen to formulate the AJ in terms of molar concentrations (instead of mass fractions) in order to generate a sparser Jacobian \cite{curtis2018using,walker2023generalized}.} Without QSSA, the AJ can be computed by accumulating the contributions of each reaction to entries in the AJ, one after the other (see, e.g., Eq.12 in \cite{perini2012analytical}).
 In the presence of QSSA, a different approach is needed.
 One way to proceed is to differentiate between the set of $N_{\rm NQSS}$ non-QSS transported species, and the set of $N_{\rm QSS}$ QSS species which are algebraically related to the set of transported species.
 As a result, the production rates in Eq.~\ref{eq:JacExptr} indirectly involve the contribution of QSS species, and the AJ now reads:

 A distinction is made between contributions from reactions that do not involve QSS species (the first term in parenthesis in Eq.~\ref{eq:JQSS}) and those who do (the second term in parenthesis in Eq.~\ref{eq:JQSS}).
 The non-QSS portion can be computed using classical AJ derivations reported in earlier work (e.g. \cite{perini2012analytical}).
 The evaluation of the second term in the expression is more difficult because it entails resolving the dependencies of all QSS species (involved in the $\dot{\mathcal{Q}}_l$) with respect to the non-QSS species.
 Note that a hybrid analytical-numerical strategy could be envisioned here, where one would numerically approximate the $\frac{\partial \mathcal{Q}_l}{\partial C_k}$ terms for each reaction $l$ and non-QSS species $k$.
 However, the numerical approximation would involve additional production rate evaluations, which should be avoided for computational efficiency.